-Explore the northernmost prefecture of Honshu, Japan.
-We share our top things to do in Aomori, plus where to eat, stay & play in this practical travel guide.
+Your guide to exploring the northernmost prefecture of Honshu, Japan.
+From the cities to the wilderness, lakes, waterfalls and wonderful onsen.
+We share our top things to do in Aomori together with where to eat, play & stay in this practical travel guide.

 Located at the northern tip of Honshu, the largest island in Japan, Aomori prefectures is separated from Hokkaido by the Tsugaru Strait.
 To the east is the Pacific Ocean and to the west is the Sea of Japan.
 It’s hardly surprising then that this region has some of the freshest and most delicious seafood available.
 It’s also an idyllic spot to discover the natural beauty, culture and customs of northern Japan.

 We’ve always loved getting out of the big cities and discovering the sights, hiking trails and nature within the Japanese inaka or countryside.
 Aomori has plenty of opportunity for all of this and for our other great love in Japan, the food.

 - 1. Walk, ride or drive through the patchwork of rice fields

 - 3. Dine on fresh local sushi overlooking the water

 - 4. A Nebuta Experience at WA-RASSE Museum